irias/ding/README.md

 - write test code
 - add authentication to application. need to figure out how to keep a dashboard. and how to do auth on /events
 - merge the "checkout" step into "clone". already not always necessary, and it's not a big enough step.
+- implement privsep, root starting the builds and doing chown. the ding user for webserver, the other build ids for building. then no more setuid and sudo configuration is required.
+- when on a build page, show it if a new build is already in progress, with a link to that new build

 ## Maybe
 - allow configuring a cleanup script, that is run when a builddir is removed. eg for dropping a database that was created in build.sh.